/terms/knowledge-graph · 5 min read · intermediate

 How it relates to other concepts

-• DefinedTerm schema entries linked to an inDefinedTermSet form a small knowledge subgraph for terminology — exactly what this site is.
+• DefinedTerm schema entries linked to an inDefinedTermSet form a small knowledge subgraph for terminology, which is exactly what this site is.

 • RAG systems often combine knowledge-graph lookup (for entity resolution) with embedding-based retrieval (for content match).